MJoergen/nexys4ddr/dyoc/ep1/README.md

 are generated in lines 71-97 in vga.vhd.
 And in lines 100-124 we generate the two synchronization signals.

+## Colour pattern
+In this design we just start with a simple checkboard pattern.
+This can be achieved by a simple XOR of the x and y coordinates.
+This is done in lines 127-142 in vga,vhd.

 ## Clock input
 The VGA timing for this particular screen resolution requires a pixel clock of 25 Mhz.
 However, the crytal oscillator on the FPGA board need not have this